 Step 1) Take it for a test drive.

-After you have found a vehicle, take it for a test drive for at least 10 minutes and determine you like the vehicle cosmetically.
-This is your opportunity detect any obvious problems that would eliminate it from consideration.
+After finding a vehicle, take it for a test drive for at least 10 minutes and determine you like the vehicle cosmetically.
+This is your opportunity to detect any obvious problems that would eliminate them from consideration.

 Step 2) Negotiate your best deal.

 Ask your loan officer, or go online for pricing information about the vehicle.
 The prices listed in these "Buying Guides" are for vehicles in good condition with no repairs needed and have never been in an accident.
-Your initial negotiated price assumes that the vehicle is in good mechanical condition and never been wrecked.
+Your initial negotiated price assumes that the vehicle is in good mechanical condition and has no previous accident damages.
 Make your negotiated price contingent upon a pre-purchase inspection.